Matthew Hay Building, NHS Grampian

 Within this extremely sensitive setting, and with up to 400 operatives on site at any given time, Robertson undertook major demolition, earthworks, piling operations and concrete formwork, with new retaining structures built immediately adjacent to occupied buildings in order to protect them during construction.
 The new building houses a state-of-the-art A&E facility along with all the supporting diagnostic arrangements.

-We completed the £71.2m Emergency Care Centre project under budget and on programme, despite alterations to the original client requirements.
+We completed the £81m contract to deliver the Emergency Care Centre under budget and on programme, despite alterations to the original client requirements.
 In fact, £6m of additional works were delivered within the original contract date.

 Some impressive figures accompany the completed project: The ECC contains enough plasterboard to clad the Empire State Building, flooring that could cover seven football pitches, 500 miles of wiring and 8000 light fittings!